SBIR & STTR

 Presented By: Jim Greenwood, Greenwood Consulting Group

 The federal SBIR/STTR programs provide funds for early-stage research and development at small U.S. businesses.
 The primary goal is to stimulate commercial innovation, Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR) awards are important options to consider.
 University researchers across the country have found these to be significant sources of funding.

 The SBIR/STTR programs often referred to as "America's Largest Seed Fund," can serve as alternate venues for university faculty research.
-Various models have emerged for the university researcher simultaneously spin off a business or to collaborate with an existing business and then subcontract part of the work back to the university.
+Various models have emerged for the university researcher to simultaneously spin off a business or to collaborate with an existing business and then subcontract part of the work back to the university.
 In fact, co-partnership with a research institution is a requirement for the STTR program.

 This workshop is for startups and small technology-oriented companies, entrepreneurs, and university research faculty that are engaging in innovative research & development with the goal of commercialization.